 Why choose Ecuador?

-If you think you would enjoy the comfort of being near other assistants from the programme then Ecuador may be the country for you.
+Both assistants will be working for the same university – the Pontificia Universidad Católica in Ambato – and share accommodation.
+If you think you would enjoy the comfort of being near another assistant, Ecuador may be the country for you.

 - Assistants will work 15-18 hours per week.